EagleEyesPrim/Eagle-Packets-Scanner/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ### Author:
-Eagle Packets Scanner is developed by Eagle Eyes.
+Eagle Packets Scanner is developed by Eagle Eyes Prim.

 ---